MennaAllahZakaria/chat-app-api/Chat Application API Documentation.md

 import io from 'socket.io-client';

 const socket = io('wss://chat-app-api-production-7f75.up.railway.app', {
-  // Additional options if needed
-  // !!!
-Important: Authentication mechanism is not entirely clear in the current code !!!
-  // You might need to send the JWT token as part of the connection options
-  // or via a custom event after connection.
-This needs clarification from the backend team.

   // Possible example (verify the correct method):
   auth: {
     token: "<YOUR_JWT_TOKEN>"